sjtrimble/angular/aio/content/getting-started/index.md

 </div>

+{@a stackblitz}
+### Setup

+You don't need to install anything.
+You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
+StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.

 {@a components}
 ## Key concepts

 {@a components}
 ### Components

 Components are the building blocks of Angular apps.
-A component is the combination of three things:
+A component is comprised of three things:

 * An HTML template, which determines what is presented to the user
 * A class that handles data and functionality